Skip to content

 Which carrier is best for Argentina: Claro, Movistar, or Personal?+

-Personal leads in Buenos Aires and greater Pampas coverage.
-Claro has the strongest reach in rural Patagonia and Andean provinces.
+Argentina's 1 carrier leads in Buenos Aires and greater Pampas coverage, and claro has the strongest reach in rural Patagonia and Andean provinces.
 Movistar covers the full country reliably and is the most common network for international eSIM plans due to Telefonica's roaming agreements.
 For city travel, all three perform similarly.
 For Patagonia road trips, Claro edges ahead, but most international eSIM plans route through Movistar rather than Claro.

 Can I use my Argentina eSIM to pay with MercadoPago?+